A New Kind of Love: Plot

 Steve Sherman, a womanizing American newspaper columnist, is exiled to Paris after unwittingly sleeping with his publisher's wife.
 On the plane, Steve meets Samantha "Sam" Blake, whom he mistakes for a man due to her tomboy appearance, and the two instantly dislike each other.
-A career woman, Sam works as the head buyer for a major department store in New York City, copying designs from high-end fashion houses to be recreated and sold at her store for a fraction of the cost.
+A career woman, Sam works as a designer for a manufacturer of knock-off women’s clothing in New York City, copying designs from high-end fashion houses to be recreated and sold for a fraction of the cost.
 Accompanied by her boss Joseph "Joe" Bergner and colleague Lena O'Connor, Sam travels to Paris in order to scour couture houses and fashion shows for inspiration.

-During the St. Catherine's Day celebration, where young unmarried women pray for husbands, an intoxicated Sam has a vision in which St. Catherine advises her on how to attract potential men.
+During the St. Catherine's Day celebration, where young unmarried women pray for husbands, an intoxicated Sam has a vision in which St. Catherine advises her on how to attract a potential husband.
 Following a complete makeover at a beauty salon, Sam emerges donning a blonde wig, red lipstick, and glamorous clothes.
 Meanwhile, Lena, who is secretively in love with Joe, forlornly watches him become romantically involved with Felicienne Courbeau, the store's French agent.

 Steve runs into Sam at a café, but fails to recognize her, mistaking her for a high-class prostitute.
 Sam plays along with the charade, as a means of revenge for the way he treated her on the plane, and adopts the alias Mimi.
 Steve interviews Sam as she feeds him fabricated tales involving sexual dalliances with some of Europe's most powerful men.
 He then publishes her scandalous tales in his new column, which proves an instant success.
 As the two spend more time together, they begin to develop feelings for each other.